 We noticed that Vietnamese Zen master Thich Nhat Hanh’s teachings were integral to the resort experiences.
 His books were placed in the villas among the Tibetan singing bowl and aromatherapy oils, and his quotes were on the turndown gift bookmarks placed on the beds each night.

-I came out of my long spa session to find Mr. Barefoot lounging among silk cushions on the fabulous opium bed in his room, listening to Thich Nhat Hanh on YouTube.
+I came out of my 2-hour spa session to find Mr. Barefoot lounging among silk cushions on the fabulous opium bed in his room, listening to Thich Nhat Hanh on YouTube.
 Mr. Barefoot (who is not a woke guy and normally shows zero interest in monks) was captivated with the teacher’s simple wisdom and philosophy of ‘Inter-Being’, and especially with Thich Nhat Hanh’s soothing manner of speech.

 “His voice is amazing!
 So soothing and calm!
 Listen, this is what he sounds like!” enthused Mr. Barefoot, and started reading the spa menu to me in a whispery, stilted voice.